General Description and Program Goals

 Baccalaureate students are required to complete six semesters of student ministry.
 Students will earn half a credit for each semester.

 Student ministry courses are graded pass/fail.
-Student Ministry “PT111-116” must be taken beginning with the first semester of enrollment at WMU and must be taken consecutively.
+Student Ministry “PT111-114” must be taken beginning with the first semester of enrollment at WMU and must be taken consecutively.
 Students register for the course during registration and must also submit the Student Ministry Registration Form.
-Students who need less than six semesters to graduate (transfer students) will not be required to complete six semesters of student ministry, but will be required to take a student ministry course every semester they study at WMU.
+Students who need less than four semesters to graduate (transfer students) will not be required to complete four semesters of student ministry, but will be required to take a student ministry course every semester they study at WMU.

 For transfer students, the number of semesters he/she must register for student ministry depends on the number of credits the student transferred and has remaining to complete their degree program.
 A general rule for transfer students is for every 21 credits remaining the student must register and successfully complete one student ministry course.